 Find your page speed by clicking on Shopify Status or Online Store Speed on Shopify.

 How to increase Shopify store speed

 Decrease your page loading time by probing into any of the following:

 Large, high-quality images are probably the largest contributors to long loading times.
 This may sound like a nightmare to someone who intends to make their page attractive by using lots of eye-catching images.

 It’s possible to achieve clear high-quality images that do not take up so much space or cause your page to load slowly.

-You can use free tools like or to compress and optimize images for your site.
+You can use free tools like TinyPNG or JPEG Optimizer to compress and optimize images for your site.